mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

     echo_server ()
 ```

-This is built via `lwt/src/echoserver1.conf` in the repository.
+This is in `lwt/src/unikernels.ml` in the repository.
+Build with the target `echo_server1`.

 ##Using Mailboxes